Sylvester H. Roper: Inventor

 About the same time he came to Boston, Roper invented his Handstitch Sewing Machine.
-In 1861 he invented a hot air engine and filed several patents for a hot air engines.
-He eventually succeeded in building engines ranging from 1 to 4 HP.
-In 1869 over 200 roper's air engines were in operation.
+In 1861 he invented a hot air engine and filed several patents for hot air engines.
+He eventually succeeded in building engines ranging from 1 to 4 horsepower.
+By 1869 over 200 of Roper's air engines were in operation.
 Roper worked for the Springfield Armory during the Civil War.
-Roper's work eventually came to the attention of other inventors and engineers of the area, including Elias Howe, Alvan Clark, Christopher Miner Spencer.
+Roper's work eventually came to the attention of other inventors and engineers of the era, including Elias Howe, Alvan Clark, Christopher Miner Spencer.
 Roper was observed driving his steam carriage around Boston in 1863.
 One such 1863 carriage went to the Henry Ford Museum.

 Roper invented the first shotgun choke, short tubes that could be threaded onto, or removed from, the outside of the shotgun barrel to vary the shot spread to suit different targets and ranges.
 Roper and Christopher Miner Spencer were granted a joint patent for a repeating shotgun mechanism on April 4, 1882.
 Later, on April 21, 1885, Roper alone obtained a patent for an improved shotgun loading mechanism.
-Roper and his son, Charles, designed a factory producing screw making equipment, which Charles Roper continued to manage after his father's death.
+Roper and his son, Charles, designed a factory producing screw-making equipment, which Charles Roper continued to manage after his father's death.